There are Big Opportunities for Women in Construction

 From truck driving to C-Suites, women are making inroads into nearly every industry.
 However, the construction industry is one area where this progress is lagging.

-With an estimated 8.1% increase in construction projects starting in 2022 and fewer skilled workers entering the workforce than ever before, there’s never been a better time for women to consider careers in construction.
+With fewer skilled workers entering the workforce than ever before, there’s never been a better time for women to consider careers in construction.
 Here’s why.

 The Landscape Today Shows Great Opportunity for Women